babel/website/docs/plugin-transform-react-constant-elements.md

 `Array<string>`, defaults to `[]`

-If you are using a particular library (like react-intl) that uses object properties, and you are sure that the element won't modify its own props, you can whitelist the element so that objects are allowed.
+If you are using a particular library (like react-intl) that uses object properties, and you are sure that the element won't modify its own props, you can permit objects to be allowed for specific elements.

 This will skip the `Mutable Properties` deopt.